protesilaos/prot16/README.md

 - Cyprium - [https://github.com/protesilaos/cyprium](https://github.com/protesilaos/cyprium)

 These were created at a time when I did not have an overarching plan on my syntax-themes-related work.
 Their maintenance had to be discontinued, as individual repos are hard to maintain at scale.

-*The label "Prot16" is a play on my nickname and Chris Kempson's base16.*